NCAS-CMS/cfdm/docs/source/tutorial.rst

    Cell measures   : measure%area(grid_longitude(9), grid_latitude(10)) = [[0.0, ..., 89.0]] km2
    Coord references: rotated_latitude_longitude

+The `~Field.create_field` method has an option to only include domain axis constructs in the new field construct, with no other metadata constructs.

    >>> orog1 = tas.create_field('surface_altitude', domain=False)
    >>> print(orog1)
    Field: surface_altitude